Perkedel/Lah-Mboh/FAQ.md

 We have yet tested this, but in theory, it should work, albeit depending on your phone, performance varies to the left.
 Chance of this causing Matot / Brick should also be slimmer since this is farcry from Crysis.
 Hey, you also have the ability to Slade & Ultimate Doombuilder there as well, All in one Android yey!

+We did tested it now, it crashed. & we forgor to record lmao

 ## Is this work on OS ABCDEFG?